-Assuming that all variables are closely related, we can estimate the unknown value of one variable from the given or known values of the other variables.
+Assuming that all variables are closely related, we can estimate the unknown value of one variable from the given or known values of other variables.
 Multiple regression analysis is a logical extension of the simple linear regression analysis.
-In multiple regression analysis, instead of single independent variable, two or more independent variables are used to estimate the unknown values of dependant variables. multiple regression equation describes the average relationship between dependant variable and two or more independent variables and this relationship is very much useful for estimating (or predicting) the dependant variable.
+In multiple regression analysis, instead of single independent variable, two or more independent variables are used to estimate the unknown values of dependant variables.
+Multiple regression equation describes the average relationship between dependant variable and two or more independent variables and this relationship is very much useful for estimating (or predicting) the dependant variable.

-Thus, the multiple regression equation of X1 on X2, X3 and X4 is an equation for estimating a dependant variable X, from three independent variables X2, X3 and a = x1 - intercept = the value of x1 when three independent variables x2, x3 and x4 are zero.
+Thus, the multiple regression equation of X1 on X2, X3 and X4 is an equation for estimating a dependant variable X1, from three independent variables X2, X3 and X4.

-X4.
 The multiple regression equation of dependant variables X1 on three independent variables X2, X3 & X4 is given by:

-X1 = a + b1x2 + b2x3 + b3x4
+x1 = a + b1x2 + b2x3 + b3x4